PaulSweeney89/P-S-Tasks/Project-Iris/README.md

     - Scatter Plots - Pairs of Variables.png
     - Combined Scatter Plots - Pairs of Variables.png

-**Note:** during the undertaking of this project and to aid with the main work of this project, additional scripts and plots have been produced for testing different code and experiementing with different plots and outputs.
+**Note:** during the undertaking of this project and to aid with the development of the program, additional scripts and plots have been produced.
 These files can be found in the *scripts* & *add_outputs* folders.

 - - - - - - - - -
 ## Analysis & Review of Program Outputs ##